The only thing that could make vegan fried green tomatoes more inviting are these three words – potato chip crusted.

 (You can also see the directions in the “notes” area of the recipe card.
 By the way, I haven’t fried the potato chip version on the stove.
 I’ve only fried the panko version.)

-Potato chip crusted fried green tomatoes in the air fryer
+Potato chip crusted vegan fried green tomatoes in the air fryer or skillet

 - 3 Tablespoons cornstarch

 - ½ teaspoon dried basil

 - ½ teaspoon granulated onion

 - 1 medium-sized green tomato sliced thin with the top stem area removed